ptr-yudai/python-exe-unpacker/README.md

 **This repository is forked from [python-exe-unpacker](https://github.com/countercept/python-exe-unpacker).
-Most of the source code are based on python-exe-unpacker code but some changes have been made to the original code.**
+Most of the source code are based on python-exe-unpacker but some changes have been made to the original code.**

 Author: In Ming Loh (inming.loh@countercept.com - @tantaryu) <br />
 Company: Countercept (@countercept) <br />